True or false? The SAT is harder than the ACT.

 MYTH #14: ACT & SAT questions are in order of difficulty.

 Within ACT Math and SAT Math, the questions generally get harder as you go.
-However, this isn’t true in the other sections: one reason why marking and returning to questions that are hard for you can help boost your score.
+However, this isn’t true in the other sections: one reason why guessing, marking, and ultimately returning to questions (time permitting) that are hard for you can help boost your score.

 Bonus MYTH #15: The PSAT is just a practice SAT.